Patrick (Pat) Shanahan

-Patrick M. (Pat) Shanahan is senior vice president of Airplane Programs for The Boeing Company’s Commercial Airplanes business.
-A 28-year Boeing veteran, Shanahan oversees management of profit and loss for the 737, 747, 767, 777, and 787 programs and has overall responsibility for operations at Boeing’s principle manufacturing sites of Renton and Everett, Washington, and Charleston, South Carolina.
-This includes all aspects of engineering, delivery, and regulatory compliance.
+Shanahan came to this position from Boeing Commercial Airplanes, where he served as senior vice president of Airplane Programs since December 2008.
+In this role he oversaw the management of profit and loss for the 737, 747, 767, 777 and 787 programs.
+In addition, Shanahan had overall responsibility for operations at Boeing’s principal manufacturing sites of Renton and Everett, Washington, and Charleston, South Carolina.
+This includes all aspects of engineering, delivery and regulatory compliance.

 Prior to his current assignment, Shanahan served as vice president and general manager for multiple organizations within Boeing’s Commercial and Defense businesses, including the 787 Dreamliner program, Missile Defense Systems, Army Systems, and the 757 Program, respectively.

-Shanahan is a Fellow of the Royal Aeronautical Society and the Society of Manufacturing Engineers.
-He also serves as President of Boeing Management Association and participates in numerous professional and charitable organizations, including the Washington Roundtable, Washington Higher Education Task Force, and American Society of Mechanical Engineers.
+Shanahan is a Royal Aeronautical Society Fellow, Society of Manufacturing Engineers Fellow and American Institute of Aeronautics and Astronautics Associate Fellow.
+He participates in numerous professional and charitable organizations, including the Washington Roundtable.

 - Appointed by Governor Christine Gregoire from January 17, 2012 to September 30, 2016